allenwest24/CV/README.md

 - [Interactive Animator](https://github.com/allenwest24/interactiveanimator) (Java)

 ## Relevant Books Read
+- "Digital Minimalism: Choosing a Focused Life in a Noisy World", by Cal Newport
+- "CISM Certified Information Security Manager All-in-One Exam Guide" by Peter H. Gregory
+- "The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Change", by Tanya Reilly
 - "Essential CISM: Updated for the 15th Edition CISM Review Manual", by Phil Martin
 - "Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential", by Tiago Forte
 - "System Design Interview - An Insider's Guide", by Alex Xu